2026 Spark Award FAQ

 What is a working artist?

-We define a working artist as someone with an individual artistic practice that is current and ongoing, who regularly and actively shares their work with public audiences.
+We define a working artist as someone with an individual artistic practice that is current and ongoing, and regularly and actively shares their work with audiences.
 Participation in or completion of a creative or other degree program is not a prerequisite for applying to this program.

 What do you mean by "active artistic practice"?